XL3DRender

 The Idea

 In some spare time in the summer of 2002 a work colleague, Christopher Allen was working on the idea of writing a simple game such as Snake to run in Excel.
-I had previously demonstrated a simple Life algorithm, however we ran into difficulties while trying to get interactive user input to work correctly.
-While explaining the amazing 3D shadow effect I had seen, we figured that it would theoretically be possible to produce such an image using an Excel spreadsheet.
-And why not!
+The Snake game had received renewed popularity at the time due to its presence on affordable Nokia mobile phones.
+I had previously demonstrated a VBA macro of Conway’s Game of Life using the background colour of the spreadsheet cells, however for a game such as Snake we ran into difficulties while trying to get interactive user input to work correctly.
+We came to the conclusion that VBA wasn’t designed for writing games!
+Despite this, I had already written the code to draw basic shapes and lines using Bresenham’s line algorithm

 Implementation